trilokpadhi/trilokpadhi/README.md

 Here are some of my favorite projects that I've worked on:

 - [Knowledge Infused MultiModal Marketing](https://github.com/SWAN-AI/Marketing-AI.git) - A knowledge infused multimodal model for classification of marketing campaigns
 - [Mental Health Analysis of LLMs](https://github.com/SWAN-AI/Mental_Health_Analysis) - A project in which we do the analysis of LLMs for mental health pateints
+- [Knowledge Guided Prompting](https://github.com/trilokpadhi/Knowledge-Enhanced-Prompting) - A project in which we develop knowledge guided prompts

 ### :hammer_and_wrench: Languages and Tools :
 <div>